Turismo Amelia

 THE GERMANICUS OF AMELIA

-The statue depicts Germanicus, dressed in military armour, in the act of adlocutio: when, in front of the deployed army, the emperor used words to reinforce the soldiers’ awareness and identification with the fate of the state before a battle or military campaign.
+The statue depicts Germanicus, dressed in military armour, in the act of adlocutio: in front of the deployed army, the emperor used words to reinforce the soldiers’ awareness and identification with the fate of the state, before a battle or military campaign.